 “Casper’s dumping so much money into Google Adwords that it’s not sustainable for the up-and-coming … A lot of chatter among new entrants is, how do you guys sustain yourself,” Daehee Park, a cofounder of (competitor) Tuft & Needle said in Wired last year.
-(Wired also notes that Casper is the first result when you search for Tuft & Needle on Google, which is still true today).
+(Wired also noted at the time that Casper was the first result when you search for Tuft & Needle on Google.)

 There is a 1:1 relationship between many of the most searched keywords and many of the most trafficked landing pages out there.

-It’s very expensive building traffic this way—with dozens of individually customized landing pages tailored to hyper-specific search keywords.
-But in the insanely competitive world of mattress SEO, it’s been Casper’s powerful trump card.
-It’s fair to say a good amount of the $240M the company’s raised has gone back to Google over the last few years.
+It’s very expensive building traffic this way, with dozens of individually customized landing pages tailored to hyper-specific search keywords.
+But in the insanely competitive world of mattress SEO, it’s been Casper’s trump card.
+It’s fair to say a good amount of the $240M the company raised has gone to Google over the last few years.

 At the complete opposite end of the spectrum, we have Dollar Shave Club.
-It didn’t spend years grinding to build its PageRank juice, and yet it’s been able to drive 25M views off its viral explainer video that the company spent just a few afternoons and $4,500 to make.
+It didn’t spend years grinding to build its PageRank juice, and yet it’s been able to drive 25M views off its viral explainer video that the company spent just $4,500 to make.